georgejkaye/georgejkaye.github.io/src/pages/seminars.md

 ### Set up seminar room

 On the day of the seminar, your only job is to set up the room!

+#### Seating

+These days it's good to set up at least 25 seats since we're a large group now!
+Depending on how the room is when you arrive it might be preferable for some of the rows to also have tables, but that's up to you.

+#### Zoom

+You need to set up the computer in the room and join the theory seminar zoom call.
 I already have [a guide on how to set up LG23](https://georgejkaye.com/lg23) which you might find useful since LG23 is a bit non-standard.
 Other rooms in the university are a bit more straightforward.

+Make sure the online participants (if there are any) can hear you!

+#### Slides

-The important things to do are to set up the Zoom call and to get the slides on the screen.
+You will also need to get the slides up on the screen.
+Once they are, ensure that the speaker can actually change slides by flicking through them a little.

+#### Chairing

 Once you are ready to go, the host can begin their chairing duties.
 Even though you are now relinquished of responsibility, I find it's often good